lubojr/naucse.python.cz/lessons/beginners-en/first-steps/index.md

 $ exit
 ```

-As an exercise, try to run the Python console again - open the command prompt
+As a last exercise, try to run the Python console again

-(the terminal), and finally run Python.
+- open the command prompt (the terminal)
+- run Python